RaviTambade/dotnetnihilentngdev/Notes/day12.md

 👉 transitioned into conventions (Views/Products/Index.cshtml) →
 👉 ended with **design principles** (SRP from SOLID).

-If I were in your class, sir, I’d pause right here and say to the students:

 👨‍🏫 *“See what just happened?
 In one demo, you’ve already seen: framework conventions, Razor syntax, JSON flexibility, routing, and even SOLID principles.
 This is the power of story-driven coding — not just syntax, but design thinking baked in.”*